Creative tools to address complex problems and challenges

-The Mindset runs for about 3.5 hours, with a short break to make any important call (phone or otherwise!)
-We think carefully about how we group people — it helps if people share a common context or challenge, so the more we get to know you, the better we can place you.
+The standard Mindset runs for about 3.5 hours, with a short break to make any important call (phone or otherwise!)
+On the open tasters, we consider carefully about how we group people — it helps if people share a common context or challenge, so the more we get to know you, the better the fit.
 Group sizes are typically four to eight people.
 Where we work with larger groups, we break out into smaller sessions (online, they have their own private ‘rooms’) and then feed back to the wider group.

 Below, you’ll find a form to request a place — please add as much information as you can so that we can match you with other participants.
 Once you’ve completed the fields marked with an asterisk [*], you’ll be able to submit the form.
-You’ll then be redirected to a poll (doodle.com) where you should indicate all the time slots when you are available over the next couple of weeks.
-There’s also a space below the poll for you to add any special information for us.
-We’ll then write back to you when we’ve found an appropriate group and time for you.
+We’ll write back to you with some options.
 You can also contact us by email for more information or to book a closed session for your organisation.

 Benefits of Mindset